High School Programs

 The Writing Workshops help students enrich their skills as readers, writers, and critical thinkers.
 Students are grouped into sections by age and ability, allowing them to receive instruction with age-appropriate curriculum, geared toward their specific interests.

-Our proven programs, led by a variety of talented and experienced faculty, provide an opportunity for students to write and read in a supportive and intellectually-challenging environment.
+Led by a variety of talented and experienced faculty, Writing Workshops provide an opportunity for students to write and read in a supportive and intellectually-challenging environment.

 2-week courses can be combined to create your own 4-week program:

 |Documentary Filmmaking||Service & Society||Introduction to Oceanography|